Scott McTominay: Euro 2020

 For the international games played in September 2020, McTominay was used as a centre-back in a three-man defence by head coach Steve Clarke.
 The Times commented that McTominay had the physique needed for the position, but had struggled to adapt to the role.
 He continued in this role during the October 2020 internationals, and the Daily Record said that there were indications that his play had improved.
 He converted his penalties in the shootouts against Israel and in the final playoff against Serbia, helping Scotland qualify for UEFA Euro 2020, their first tournament in 23 years.

 McTominay was named in the squad for the Euro 2020 finals.
 He started all three Group D games against the Czech Republic, England and Croatia; however, Scotland failed to qualify for the knockout stages.

 2022 World Cup qualification

 McTominay scored his first international goal on 9 October 2021, an injury-time winner against Israel in a 2022 World Cup qualifier.

 Euro 2024 qualification

 On 25 March 2023 McTominay scored two late goals in a 3–0 win over Cyprus in the first game of UEFA Euro 2024 qualifying.
 Three days later he scored another brace in a 2–0 win over Spain, his country's first win against that opponent since 1984.
 McTominay scored his fifth goal of the qualifying group during a 2–0 win against Georgia in June 2023.
 He then scored the first goal in a 3–0 away win at Cyprus, while also providing an assist for fellow midfielder John McGinn.
-He ended the qualification phase as Scotland's top-scorer with seven goals.
+He ended the qualification phase as Scotland's top-scorer with seven goals and the joint-fifth top scorer overall, only behind Romelu Lukaku, Cristiano Ronaldo, Kylian Mbappé and Harry Kane.